Frenkel's entropy-exchange mechanism in monodisperse, nearly hard-sphere colloids: minimal perturbations to access fluid-crystal coexistence: Results and discussion

-In summary, we performed our simulations with initial particle hardness $V_0=6kT$ ($B_2^*=0.985$) thought to adequately represent a very hard-sphere condition, and 2-4\% initial crystal seeding that would enable both finite-time phase separation and comparison with prior studies (here, widely distributed in tiny nucleites).
-But our system under-predicted the metastable liquid and solid osmotic pressure.
-We hypothesized that finite hardness underlies this under-prediction.
-Increasing particle hardness toward the truly hard-sphere value more closely recovered theoretically-predicted the metastable and coexistence osmotic pressure, and better predicted the phase envelope with explicit phase separation in finite time.
-Increasing hardness of already very-hard particles increased the probability of phase separation, in contrast to well-known trends of soft particles ($B_2^*\lessapprox 0.8$) such as the WCA potential, where further softening shifts the phase envelope lower.
-Whereas in the regime of soft particles, rearrangements on the order of a particle size promote crystalline reordering, in contrast, in the extremely hard-sphere regime, crystalline reordering requires high pressures to drive very short-range motion.
+In summary, simulations initiated with particle hardness \(V_0 = 6kT\) (\(B_2^* = 0.985\)) intended to represent very hard spheres and 2--4\% distributed crystal seeding produced phase separation consistent with prior studies but underpredicted metastable fluid and solid pressures.
+We attribute this discrepancy to finite particle softness.
+Increasing hardness toward the truly hard-sphere limit restored closer agreement with theoretical metastable and coexistence pressures and improved prediction of the phase envelope, yielding explicit phase separation in finite time.
+Hardening of already very hard particles increased the probability of phase separation, opposite the trend for soft particles modeled via WCA potential (\(B_2^* \lessapprox 0.8\)), where further softening lowers the phase envelope \citep{hermes2011nucleation,filion2011simulation,tateno2019influence,fiorucci2020effect,gispen2024finding}.
+For soft particles, rearrangements on the order of a particle diameter promote crystallization; in contrast, in the extremely hard-sphere regime, crystallization requires high pressures to drive short-range particle motion.